The University of West Alabama

 • providing athletic trainers, physicians, and other qualified personnel to speak to parent/teacher groups, boosters, and service clubs.

-The Center offers two different levels of athletic training services to area secondary schools.
+The Center offers three different levels of athletic training services to area secondary schools.
 The first phase, Introductory, allows for injured students to be referred to the Center for athletic training services.
+Event coverage is not usually provided through this phase.
 Enrollment in this phase is not limited and is open to any school or program.
-The second phase, Comprehensive, is primarily for those schools and programs that already have regular daily access to a BOC certified athletic trainer, but would prefer continued support and use of the Center’s services.
+The second phase, Developmental, provides for a University athletic trainer to visit school campuses regularly to help develop and improve the total athletic health care program.
+The Comprehensive Phase is primarily for those schools and programs that already have regular daily access to a NATABOC certified athletic trainer, but would prefer continued support and use of the Center’s services.
 Please see the detailed description of each phase for further details.

 INTRODUCTORY PHASE